 We utilized purposive and snowballing techniques to select organizations from which information was collected.
 Purposive selection of organizations was based on a stakeholder mapping matrix developed during a partners' validation meeting held in August 2019.
 In addition, based on the recommendations of organizations listed on the stakeholders' matrix, a snowballing technique was employed to reach out to other organizations that conduct similar work.
 The selection methods employed ensured most organizations contributing to the FP2020 commitments were reached.
-Aside from BKKBN and the Ministry of Health, a total of 24 organizations were contacted during the data collection period-(November 1 2019 to January 31 2020) for the reporting period (July-December, 2019) of which only 20 organizations responded.
+Aside from BKKBN and the Ministry of Health, a total of 42 organizations were contacted during the data collection period-(November 2019 to July 2020) of which 35 organizations responded.